ingo/ingo.github.io/_recipes/santa_maria_style_bbq_oakwood_grilled_tri_tip.md

   * `4 tbsp` granulated garlic
   * `6 tbsp` salt

-### Basting Sauce
+Basting Sauce:

+  * `2` garlic cloves
+  * `1/2` teaspoon kosher salt
+  * `1/2` cup canola oil
-  * `1/2 cup` red wine vinegar
+  * `1/2` cup red wine vinegar
-  * `1/2 cup` garlic-infused vegetable oil

 ### Directions

 1. Heat a grill to low.
 2. Mix together all seasoning ingredients in a small bowl.
-3. Mix together all basting sauce ingredients in a small bowl.
+3. Smash garlic cloves into a paste.
+Transfer garlic paste to a small bowl; whisk in oil and vinegar.
+Cover and refrigerate basting liquid for at least 24 hours or up to 5 days.
 4. Coat both sides of the tri-tips with half of the seasoning mixture, rubbing it in as you would a dry rub.
 Let rest for 30 minutes at room temperature.
-5. Place the tri-tips over a low temperature fire, 1 with fat side up, and the other with fat side down.
+5. Place the tri-tips over a low-temperature fire, 1 with the fat side up, and the other with the fat side down.
 6. Turn as the first side gets crispy, approximately 6 to 8 minutes.
 Be careful of flare-ups, as the dripping fat will fuel the fire.
 7. Turn the tri-tips before the heat pushes juices out the top, and continue to turn using this timing method throughout the cooking process.
 8. After turning, baste with sauce and season lightly, 4 times per side.